 “Kami move freely beyond time, universe, and places, appearing during events, as well as in our houses and our bodies,” said Shibata on her website.
 “These spirits also dwell in paper.
 In the religion of Shinto, white paper is considered a sacred material.”

 Using this charged material, Shibata attempts to construct a sculptural dialogue about how we relate and respond to our natural world.
-Some of Shibata’s work is included in the three-person exhibition Passion Paper at Galerie Atalier Du Genie in Paris through March 27, 2017. (thnx Laura!)
+Some of Shibata’s work is included in the three-person exhibition Passion Paper at Galerie Atelier Du Genie in Paris through March 27, 2017. (thnx, Laura!)